STATUS:

 3.)
 If the damage appears minor, initiating a claim may still be a good idea to protect you from unseen issues later on.

 4.)
-If there is damage, and you are initiating an insurance claim, you will likely owe a "deductible."
-An insurance payment that is similar to a co-pay when you visit a doctor.
-These range anywhere between a few hundred to a couple thousand dollars and vary based on your insurance.
+If there is damage, and you are initiating an insurance claim, you will likely owe a "deductible" or an insurance payment that is similar to a co-pay when you visit a doctor.
+These may range anywhere between a few hundred to a couple of thousand dollars and vary based on your insurance, coverage, and claim history.

 5.)
 If you cannot reach your insurance company quickly (which can be common in widespread events), your assessor can advise you on the outlook of site-conditions to help you come to your own conclusion about the urgency of receiving service.
 Don't be afraid to trust your instincts; if it looks like you need to act quickly, there is probably a reason.